In this article, I am providing you some basic information about ultrasonic waves and industrial applications of ultrasonic waves. So keep reading.

 Ultrasonic Surface Waves

-These are used to detect surface cracks.
+These are used to detect surface fractures.
 These surface waves moving along the surface under study are very sensitive to the slightest inhomogeneities and faults on the surface.
-Thus, ultrasonic surface waves of frequency 2.5 Mc/s can detect cracks 0.05 mm in depth up to a distance of 60 cm.
-Ultrasonic surface waves are used for detection of fatigue cracks in the blades of turbines and compressors, for testing of aluminum sheets used in aircraft, etc.
+Thus, ultrasonic surface waves of frequency 2.5 Mc/s can detect fractures 0.05 mm in depth up to a distance of 60 cm.
+Ultrasonic surface waves are used for detection of fatigue fractures in the blades of turbines and compressors, for testing of aluminum sheets used in aircraft, etc.

 Detection of Fatigue by Ultrasonic Flaw Detector